Please Visit our ClearStar Sponsors

 On the Member Services page is link called Upload Images or pdfs.

 The instructions there will enable you to take a file from your computer and upload it to ClearStar.
-If the file is an image it must be in .jpg or .gif format.
+If the file is an image it must be in .jpg, gif or .png format.
 If it is a pdf it must be in the .pdf format.

-Any uploaded file must be 200 Kb or less in size or the upload will fail.
+Any uploaded file must be 1 Mb (revised upward from 500 Kb on 9/6/18) or less in size or the upload will fail.

 When the file completes uploading, another page will appear detailing how to include

-the image or pdf with a message you post on ClearStar.
+the image or pdf with a post you make on ClearStar or an item you sell on our Auction site.

 There is also a Directory of Your Files.
 The link to the directory in also on the Member Services page.
-The listed files in the directory are only the most recent files uploaded to ClearStar - usually about the last 45 days worth.
-Files that were uploaded earlier than that are in the ClearStar archives IF the post containing the images or pdf was archived.
-The basic criteria (not strict) for archiving messages is that the postings have lasting technical or business management value.
+The listed files in the directory are only the most recent files you uploaded to ClearStar - usually about the last 45 days worth.
+Files that were uploaded earlier than that are in the ClearStar archives.

 Archived posts can be accessed by clicking the "Search" menu item on the blue

-navigation banner found on most pages of ClearStar.
-None of the posts from the
+navigation banner, which is found on most pages of ClearStar.

 Back to Help Menu Back To Top